Let’s face it: All infographics are not necessarily created equal.

 I started releasing infographics on my blogs before 2014.
 However, I took it a step further, as the years went by and the results were amazing.

 Until recently, I published one useful infographic each week, on average.
-I’ve since cut back on that rate, but I can say with conviction that infographic publishing has been one of my most powerful marketing strategies.
+I’ve since cut back on that rate, but I can say with conviction that infographic publishing has been one of my most powerful social media marketing strategies.

 For example, when we started publishing infographics on the KISSmetrics blog in 2010, it helped us generate 2,512,596 visitors and 41,142 backlinks.